Antony SeppiDirector of Flow

 Beyond the multitude of advisors, mentors, partners, and cohort peers The Hamilton Mill will serve as check-in central where there is a dedicated program director who will provide concierge service when questions or issue should arise.

-We will also have a selection board that is representative of Pipeline partners.
+We will also have an applicant evaluation board that is representative of our Pipeline partners.

 What stage founders do you take?